ibrathesheriff/sheriffs-jailhouse/README.md

 ## TODO 📋
 - [ ] Select a main font for the site
+- [ ] Hover effect on the list view to allow a reader to view the full heading
 - [ ] Switch to Dart Sass
 - [ ] Remove the last '|' from the tags display on posts
 - [ ] Fix broken image links on the posts page